Muhammadatef/Scala-/scala_programming_concepts.md

 - **Definition:** Objects created using `object` keyword, representing a single instance or holding utility methods.

+## Traits

+- **Definition:** Similar to interfaces, can contain concrete methods and fields, enabling multiple inheritance.

+## Mixins

+- **Definition:** Combine multiple traits into a class for behavior inheritance and code reuse.

 ## Type Inference

-- **Definition:** Deduces types of variables, expressions, and functions without explicit annotations.
+- **Definition:** Deduces types without explicit annotations, improving code readability and conciseness.

+## Higher-Order Functions

+- **Definition:** Functions that take other functions as parameters or return functions, enabling functional programming paradigms.

+## Pattern Matching

+- **Definition:** Match values against patterns for control flow and data extraction, a powerful feature in Scala.

+## Option and Some/None

+- **Definition:** Represent optional values, improving type safety and handling null or undefined values.

+## Construction and Initialization

+- **Definition:** Class constructors and initialization methods in Scala, including primary and auxiliary constructors.

 ## Tail Recursion

-- **Definition:** Technique where a function calls itself as its last action, optimized to prevent stack overflow.
+- **Definition:** Technique optimizing recursive functions, preventing stack overflow with @tailrec annotation.

 ## Implicits

-- **Features:** Implicit conversions, parameters, type class resolution.
+- **Definition:** Implicit conversions, parameters, and type class resolution for concise and flexible code.

 ## Future and Promises

-- **Definition:** Concurrency support through `Future` for asynchronous computations and `Promise` for manual completion.
+- **Definition:** Concurrency support with Future for asynchronous computations and Promise for manual completion.

 ## Akka Actors

-- **Definition:** Message-driven concurrency and distributed applications using Akka toolkit.
+- **Definition:** Toolkit for concurrent and distributed applications, using actors for message-driven programming.

 ## Type Classes

-- **Definition:** Achieve ad-hoc polymorphism defining behavior for types outside hierarchy.
+- **Definition:** Achieve ad-hoc polymorphism, defining behavior for types outside hierarchy, promoting generic and reusable code.